kolpav/purge-artifacts-action/README.md

 This project was created as temporary solution to problem I saw a lot of people to have but it seems people at github have no intention of fixing and neither do I.
 I recommend looking at other projects or you could use this as starting point for your own action.

+You could also +1 [this issue](https://github.com/actions/upload-artifact/issues/290) in hopes it gets noticed.

 # Delete artifacts action

 Action responsible for deleting old artifacts by setting expire duration.